How to know if God is calling me? — Overcoming fear

 Remember that when Jesus called Peter (Lk 5:1-11), the first Pope said to him:

-“Go away from me, Lord; I am a sinful man.”
+“Depart from me, Lord, for I am a sinner.”

-And Jesus assured him that he should not be afraid to follow him.
+And Jesus assured him that he need not be afraid to follow Him.
 Likewise, Jesus knows your weaknesses and difficulties.
-If you trust in Him and “cast the nets into the deep,” everything will turn out well.
+If you trust in Him and “put out into the deep,” everything will be well.

 Fr.
-Brett Brannen, in his book Saving a Thousand Souls, recommends this meditation when a man feels afraid:
+Brett Brannen, in his book To Save a Thousand Souls, recommends this meditation when a man feels afraid:

 “God is infinite in power and loves me infinitely.
-No one can snatch me out of his hand.
+No one can snatch me from his hand.
 God will never send me where his grace cannot sustain me.
-If he asks something difficult of me, like becoming a priest, he will give me the grace to do it.
+If He asks me for something difficult, like being a priest, He will give me the grace to do it.
 I will not fail, because He is with me.
-I will be happy because I do his will.
+I will be happy because I do His will.
 Even if I do not have all the necessary qualities, God will help me develop them.
-In his will is my peace.”
+In His will is my peace.”

 3) Entrust your fears to the Virgin Mary.

-Remember that after the angel told her “do not be afraid,” Mary readily accepted God’s will:
+Remember that after the angel told her “do not be afraid,” Mary promptly accepted God’s will:

-“Behold the servant of the Lord; let it be to me according to your word.”
+“Behold the handmaid of the Lord; be it done unto me according to your word.”

 4) Remember what the seminary is for.

-From a practical point of view, it is consoling to know that, if God calls you to the priesthood, ordination is still far off.
-The seminary is a time of intense formation to confront doubts, grow in holiness and prepare for fruitful ministry.
+From a practical point of view, it is consoling to know that if God is calling you to the priesthood, ordination is still a long way off.
+The seminary is a time of intense formation to face doubts, grow in holiness, and prepare for a fruitful ministry.
 No man enters the seminary already ready to be a priest.

-5) Find consolation in the Word of God.
+5) Seek comfort in the Word of God.

 If you are afraid of the priesthood, you are not alone.
-Prophets and apostles also felt fear when they were called.
-Read the following biblical passages to see how God encouraged them:
+The prophets and apostles also felt fear when they were called.
+Read the following Scripture passages to see how God encouraged them:

 - I am not holy enough: Is 6:1-9; Lk 5:1-11